 - Special MPACT Rule: An MPACT beneficiary is considered a resident.
 MCA 37-155-5(d) (iii); MS AG Op., Patterson (Oct.11, 1996).

 - Special Military Provisions:

-- Spouse or Child of a Member of the Armed Forces Who Dies or Is Killed.
-A spouse or child of a member of the Armed Forces who dies or is killed is entitled to pay resident tuition if the spouse or child becomes a resident of Mississippi within 180 days of the date of death.
-MCA 37-103-19(2).
+- The spouse or child of a member of the Armed Forces of the United States who dies or is killed is entitled to pay the resident tuition fee if the spouse or child becomes a resident of Mississippi.

-- Immigrants, Permanent Residents or “Green Card” Holders.
-Generally speaking, most persons having immigrant or permanent resident status (“green card” holders) have the ability to establish a domicile in Mississippi and to qualify as Mississippi residents.
+- Permanent Residents or “Green Card” Holders.
+Generally speaking, most persons having permanent resident status (“green card” holders) have the ability to establish a domicile in Mississippi and to qualify as Mississippi residents.